Are you a fantasy writer?

 Dark fantasy is a mixed genre of fantasy and horror.
 When a novel includes paranormal activity and magic mixed with horror, such as werewolves hunting humans or fire-breathing mutants looking for prey, you’re entering the realm of dark fantasy.

 This subgenre features epic battles, noble knights, kings and queens, powerful magicians, and often incredible creatures like dragons or unicorns.
 This is the genre many people think of when they think of fantasy: elves, warriors, mages, and epic quests.
 Plot and characters are of about equal importance here.

 Urban or Contemporary Fantasy

 Urban fantasy takes place in the modern world, rather than in a mythical time past or a completely different fantasy world.
 It injects elements of the supernatural or magical into a contemporary setting, hiding magic behind every corner.
 Often, the protagonist stumbles onto a magical situation by accident and then has to come to terms with the discovery of this new world…or is part of the magical world and has to try to keep magic secret from the “normals.”
 Urban fantasy often includes elements of mystery, crime, or romance fiction.

 This subgenre marries fantasy and romance themes to create a compelling plot.
 The romance between two characters (or a love triangle) is often central to the plot, but takes place in a fantastic setting loaded with magic, supernatural happenings, and paranormal creatures like werewolves or vampires.

 If you have questions about publishing your fantasy or science fiction books with us, see our Publishing FAQ or contact us through the form at the bottom of this page.

 Fill out the Contact form below or send us an email to [email protected] to get in touch with us about getting your books published.

-Note: We do accept agented and unagented fantasy book submissions.
+Note: We do accept fantasy book submissions from authors with or without literary agents.
 If you are a literary agent, please see our literary agent FAQ.